OutSystems/docs-product/src/ref/apis/auto/text-api.md

 For Platform Version 9.0.99.11.
 Provides actions to manipulate character strings such as joining, splitting, search and replace using regular expressions, and custom formatting of DateTime expressions.

-To use this text API as a reference - click on manage dependencies and select Text extension in Service Studio.

 ## Summary

 Action | Description